ncatlab/nlab-content/pages/7/5/2/0/257/content.md

 resulting in the notion of a [[Thomason model category]].
 [[Mark Hovey]] later included the data of such a functorial factorization (and not just its existence) into his definition of a model category.
 In practice, Quillen's [[small object argument]] means that many model categories can be made to have functorial factorizations.
+(But not all: an example of a model category with non-functorial factorizations can be found in [Isaksen 2001](https://arxiv.org/abs/math/0106152).)

 ### Enhancements of the axioms